Array Type Manipulation In C++ - C++ Programming Tutorial

 c.
 Calculating the Size of an Array:

-The sizeof operator in C++ can be used to determine the size of an array:.
+The sizeof keyword in C++ is utilized to ascertain the dimensions of an array:.

 Example